Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 When friends asked me about the accident, I laughed.

-“It was nothing.
+I said, “It was nothing.
 Just a small crash.
 I’m perfectly fine.”

+But I was not fine.
+Not even close.
 One Month Later: The Pain That Changed Everything

 Exactly four weeks later, everything collapsed.